KyberNetwork/developer-portal/docs/integrations-smartcontractguide.md

 By default, reserves that were listed permissionlessly are also included when performing `getExpectedRate()` and `trade()`.
 Depending on the jurisdiction where your platform is operating in, you may be required to exclude these reserves.
 To filter them out, use the `tradeWithHint()` function.
 Refer to [this section](references-kybernetworkproxy.md#hint) for more information.

 ## Fee Sharing Program
-DApps have the opportunity to join our *Fee Sharing Program*, which allows fee sharing on each swap that originates from your app.
+DApps have the opportunity to join our *Fee Sharing Program*, which allows fee sharing on each swap that originates from your DApp.
 Learn more about the program [here](guide-feesharing.md)!